 Action #3 Find a Small Budget

 Photography is an expensive exercise I know, but a little can go a long way.
 Even pocket change can improve your image if you use it wisely.
-Find a small budget to help you get a new prop, a new surface, rent a different lens, buy a gourmet cake to shoot.
+Find a small budget to help you get a new prop, rent a different lens, buy a gourmet cake to shoot.
 Ask to shoot at a friend or acquaintances house that has fantastic decor or lighting.
 Buy them lunch in return!

 WHAT I DID: Key pieces for a beverage shoot are lacking in my collection, so to get those shots I wanted I splashed out $12 on key props.
 Now that’s a good return on investment if that image makes it into my portfolio, which it has.